 Perhaps one of the greatest ways to oppress a people is to convince them that they don’t exist.
-In America, this is what many people who have experienced Madness face in standard treatment.
-In the absence of a sense of a supportive and functioning Mad community, many of us don’t feel we belong to a rich, interesting, and meaningful culture.
+In America, this is what many people who have experienced psychosis face in standard treatment.
+In the absence of a sense of a supportive and functioning community, many who have experienced psychosis don’t feel we belong to a rich, interesting, and meaningful culture.
 The bulk of treatment, money and current policy is focused on incarceration, forced medication and facilitating marginalization into socially controlled environments.
-All this for the sake of suppressing rather than accepting Mad experiences.
+All this for the sake of suppressing rather than accepting associated experiences.
 I am writing to contend that ultimately suppression alone is a treatment concept that just doesn’t work!
-And so in America’s history, the Mad join many marginalized groups who are cast as a threat to the status quo.
+And so in America’s history, those who have experienced psychosis join many marginalized groups who are cast as a threat to the status quo.

-Perhaps those educated in an Abnormal Psychology class don’t realize that dividing Madness up into a variety of medical illnesses translates into denying the Mad a voice in clinical settings.
+Perhaps those educated in an Abnormal Psychology class don’t realize that dividing psychosis up into a variety of medical illnesses translates into denying sufferers a voice in clinical settings.
 In twenty years work as a provider in mental health I have seen providers, even highly trained ones, believe that letting a person talk about delusions or hallucinations will only reinforce them.
-Even the best practice CBT for psychosis does not encourage this.
-Thus, groups are often run according to the norms of the provider culture, and those who experience Madness are expected suppress their experiences, even when in crisis.
+Even the best practice CBT for psychosis does not encourage the clinician to explore the meaning.
+Thus, groups are often run according to the norms of the provider culture, and those who experience psychosis are expected suppress their experiences, even when in crisis.

-Sadly, when Madness is not treated like a culture, Mad people end up with few options.
-Treatment successes may sashay around with the Normals bearing painful and unspoken secrets; the privileged may end up insulated and hermetic in a back room; the abandoned, enduring impoverished circumstances on the street; and the majority, going from the hospital to oppressive institutional circumstances, with an occasional stint on the street.
+Sadly, when psychosis is not treated like a culture, many end up with few options.
+Treatment successes may sashay around with the Normals bearing painful and unspoken secrets; the privileged may end up insulated and hermetic in a back room; the abandoned, enduring impoverished circumstances on the street; and the majority, going from the hospital to oppressive institutional circumstances, with stints on the street or in jail.
 Those of us lucky enough to work through it, may experience degrees of tormented injustice on the job.
 All the while the concept of a sub-culture has been denied by the construction of tall differentiated towers of illness that often grow taller and more isolated in the current system of care.
 Most provider-folks would not want to be faced with the limited life they envision for their clients.

 As a person who has walked on both corridors of the clinic, there is little doubt in my mind that this is the way trauma and noncompliance is addressed in this country.
 “You don’t mess with the Medical Model!”
 I have heard declared by many a people who work alongside me in the field of mental health.
 Most of us who have culturally offended the doctor in social services and need our paycheck oblige.
 Once cornered by a supervising psychiatrist and told that people who had been in institutions should wear a brand so employers would know never to hire them, I chose to keep my job and speak in defiant code that he would not care to decipher.
 This is a small example of many that reflects the nature of American clinical stink.

 I’d argue that most “mental illness” constructs get to the point where they develop strategies that involve empowerment through forming sub groups that work together.
 Addictions treatment have a twelve step support network; bipolar support groups exist funded through the DBSA; eating disorder treatment persists; people appreciate a therapist who specializes in grief, sexual trauma, chronic pain; OCD; such groups are often built into a private practice.
-Veterans build support group networks; adult children of alcoholics do as well; even those chronically “sick” individuals who are said to be flawed with their personality have started to work together, led in groups by Marsha Linehan.
+Veterans build support group networks; adult children of alcoholics do as well; even those with chronic personality disorders have started to work together, led in groups by Marsha Linehan.
 More and more, people with lived experience are starting to defy the life sentence of misery with subcultural movements.

 Linehan was not yet popularized when I had my second run in with the mental health system, plodding in out of the ghetto, still anorectic scrawny, onto a voluntary ward in black converses, two toned fluorescent green shorts, and black Marlboro shirt with slicked back hair, creating Marxist interpretations of the Rorschach on command with a habitual, yo , remark.
 I came out of that private hospital with a heavy psychotropic regimen, a permanent Schizotypal brand and went back at it working my way through school now sedated and addicted to diet soda.
 Maybe it was just that I didn’t quite fit the mold of that anorectic subgroup that drained my parents’ bank account after all.
 It had been a sub group that had helped to some extent.
 I learned how to kiss.
 At least as a male anorexic, I had a voice and decent living conditions.